torryatco/Basilica/readme.md

 }
 ```

-Note: when using custom fonts like this `font-weight: normal;` is necessary because normally header tags like h1 are bold and we do not have a bold version of the font here.
+Note: when using custom fonts like this `font-weight: normal;` is necessary because by default header tags like h1 are bold and we do not have a bold version of the font here.

 The background image is 272px by 170px.